tanayvin1216/CVMusikPlayer/README.md

   32 → 64 filters → ReLU → MaxPool
   Output shape: **(64, 16, 16)**

-After feature extraction, the output is flattened and passed through fully connected layers to produce gesture class predictions.
+After convolutional feature extraction, the final feature maps are flattened into a one-dimensional vector and passed through fully connected layers to produce gesture class predictions.

+-**Fully Connected Layer 1:**
+   16384 → 128 (ReLU)

+-**Dropout:**
+   30% dropout

+-**Fully Connected Layer 2:**
+   128 → 4

 ### Training
 ReLU activations are used throughout the network, and the model is trained using cross-entropy loss, which is well-suited for gesture classification tasks.